mallory-h/repotest/README.md

 Git merge will combine multiple sequences of commits into one unified history.
 In the most frequent use cases, git merge is used to combine two branches.

+Git pull origin branch: you pull all the changes that have been pushed for that branch then you need to git push origin main: to push those changes to the remote repo.